philleer/dependencies/README.md

-# opencv_dep
+# dependencies

-* those are dependencies for opencv compile
+* those are dependencies for compiling